RhizomeDB/spec/README.md

 type CidIndex = {[Cid]: Fact}
 ```

 As described in the section on [time], causal relationships are one way of representing order.
-This is the RECOMMENDED ordering mechanism since including hashes a priori implies a happened-after relationship.[^assuption]
+This is the RECOMMENDED ordering mechanism since including hashes a priori implies a happened-after relationship.[^assumption]

 [^assumption]: Assuming a [cryptographic hash function][CHF].